solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

             },
             signer_seeds // The seeds for pda signing );
-        // CPI to append the leaf node to the Merkle tree replace_leaf(cpi_ctx, root, old_leaf, new_leaf, index)?;
+        // CPI to replace the leaf node in the Merkle tree replace_leaf(cpi_ctx, root, old_leaf, new_leaf, index)?;
     }